DEFRA/ffc-messaging/README.md

 `autoCompleteMessages` - (Subscriptions only - see below) Whether to auto complete messages once the action method has ran.
 Defaults to `false`.

+`maxConcurrentCalls` - (Subscriptions only - see below) Maximum number of messages received from message handler without being settled.
+Defaults to `1`.

 #### Example

 ```